vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 ## Secure Vespa with mutually authenticated TLS
 This section secures the application using [mTLS](https://docs.vespa.ai/en/mtls.html).

-To configure Vespa with mTLS for inter-process communication:
+Configure Vespa with mTLS for inter-process communication - in this guide:
+* Set `VESPA_TLS_CONFIG_FILE=/var/tls/tls.json`.
-* Set `VESPA_TLS_CONFIG_FILE=/var/tls/tls.json` - the existence of this environment variable will start Vespa in secure mode, using configuration in `/var/tls/tls.json`.
+  The existence of this environment variable will start Vespa in secure mode, using configuration in `/var/tls/tls.json`.
   In this example,`tls.json` is mapped into the Docker container using `--volume $(pwd)/tls/:/var/tls/`
 * The _vespanet_ network is set up using overlay, and each node is assigned an IPv4 address

-mTLS configuration files:
+Configuration files:
 ```
 tls
 ├── ca-client.pem